ca-la/remote-collection/README.md

 Set or replace the list of resources.

-This method adds a list of resources to the `RemoteCollection` representing the normal success-case for fetching the collection.
+This method adds a list of resources to the `RemoteCollection` representing the normal success-case for fetching the collection at the view key specified by the second argument, or `RemoteCollection.DEFAULT_KEY` if not provided.

 ### Signature
 ```ts